Where are you based?

 What qualifications and experience do you have?

 The Racquet Lab (formerly CJS Tennis) is run by Chris Sanlon who is currently qualified as a Master Racquet Technican with the European Racquet Stringers Association (ERSA).
-Chris has got almost 20 years experience in stringing and has been trained over the years by some of the top stringers in the world.
+Chris has got over 20 years experience in stringing and has been trained over the years by some of the top stringers in the world.